 And that’s the puzzle that makes sense once you get it—the system is transparent and privacy-protecting.
 Both.
 Not either-or.

-Once verified, your transaction joins other confirmed transactions and a new block is created.
-It’s like stamping a group of documents together to create a permanent file.
+Step 4: A New Block is Forged Once verified, your transaction joins other confirmed transactions and a new block gets created.
+Think of it like stamping a bunch of documents together, permanent, organized, unchangeable.

 Step 5: The Chain is Extended